syncwith/cf-worker-images/README.md

 2. `CLOUDINARY_CLOUD` This is the id of your cloud environment at Cloudinary, its likely a 10 character alphanumeric string
 3. `ORIGIN` is only for use in testing (not production), it should be your host name like `google.com`
 4. `WORKER_HOST` is only for use in testing (not production), it should be your worker's hostname, likely a value like `your-worker.your-domain.workers.dev`

+## Notes

+1. This project relies on your website's images having file extensions (eg gif, jpg, png) so it can identify the type of image.
+If your images don't have extensions, then they won't be transformed at all.